Crispy Air Fryer Chicken Wings

 Recipe FAQs

-Why are my wings not crispy in air fryer?
+Why are my chicken wings not crispy in the air fryer?

 One main reason this happens is because of overcrowding.
 The wings need a little bit of space around them for the air to properly circulate.
 If your wings overlap in the air fryer basket, you may need to cook them in separate batches.